 What tests do doctors use to diagnose IBS?

-In most cases, doctors don’t need to perform tests to diagnose IBS.
-Your doctor may perform a blood test to check for other conditions or problems.
-Your doctor may perform more tests based on the results of the blood test and if you have
+In most cases, doctors don’t use tests to diagnose IBS.
+Your doctor may order blood tests, stool tests, and other tests to check for other health problems.

-- a family history of celiac disease, colon cancer, or inflammatory bowel disease
+- whether you have a family history of digestive diseases, such as celiac disease, colon cancer, or inflammatory bowel disease